davidriff/Coucou/README.md

 This little script runs at boot and sends broadcast messages every 10 seconds.
 So you just have to turn on wireshark and wait for the broadcast message to reach you.

+# Install

+Just insert the path to coucou.py in your crontab.

+# Receive coucou message

 If you don't have wireshark, you can run tcpdump:

 ``` sudo tcpdump dst 255.255.255.255 and port 65535 -n -c 1 ```